• Disease Overview

 Diagnosis

 Molecular genetic testing can confirm a diagnosis of certain inherited forms of dystonia.
-Molecular genetic testing can detect mutations in the specific genes known to cause inherited dystonia, but is available only as a diagnostic service at specialized laboratories.
+Molecular genetic testing can detect variants in the specific genes known to cause inherited dystonia.

 • < Previous section